Apmds/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 - Edit profile informations (name, photo, localization, favourite genres).

 - Search books by name.
-- Search books by categories (genre, book length, distance to owner).
+- Search books by categories (genre, book length, distance to owner, ISBN).
 - Sort search results.

 - Send and recieve text and audio messages to/from another user in real time.